MotiaDev/build-your-first-app/README.md

 - `"deleted"` - Pet is soft deleted (scheduled for purging)

 **Background Job Fields:**
-- `notes` - Added by PostCreateLite background job
+- `notes` - Added by SetNextFeedingReminder background job
 - `nextFeedingAt` - Calculated feeding schedule (24 hours from creation)
 - `deletedAt` - Timestamp when pet was soft deleted
 - `purgeAt` - Timestamp when pet will be permanently removed (deletedAt + 30 days)